chidinmadominica/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that encodes and decodes text
+script that print every other line from the input